terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 ---
 layout: "vcd"
-page_title: "Provider: VMware Cloud Director"
+page_title: "Provider: Viettel IDC Cloud"
 sidebar_current: "docs-vcd-index"
 description: |-
-  The VMware Cloud Director provider is used to interact with the resources supported by VMware Cloud Director.
+  The Viettel IDC Cloud provider is used to interact with the resources supported by Viettel IDC Cloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# VMware Cloud Director Provider 3.13
+# Viettel IDC Cloud Provider 3.13

-The VMware Cloud Director provider is used to interact with the resources supported by VMware Cloud Director.
+The Viettel IDC Cloud provider is used to interact with the resources supported by Viettel IDC Cloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.
 Please refer to [CHANGELOG.md](https://github.com/vmware/terraform-provider-vcd/blob/main/CHANGELOG.md) to track feature additions.

-~> **NOTE:** The VMware Cloud Director Provider documentation pages include *v2.x+* or *v3.x+* labels in resource and/or field descriptions.
+~> **NOTE:** The Viettel IDC Cloud Provider documentation pages include *v2.x+* or *v3.x+* labels in resource and/or field descriptions.
 These labels are designed to show at which provider version a certain feature was introduced.
 When upgrading the provider please check for such labels for the resources you are using.